 - Give back and get involved.
 You may also find it extremely satisfying to help others have similar experiences by sharing your stories, volunteering, or working with us.

 - Submit photos and blogs to share on our website.
 We’ll help you polish them so they’re ready to publish.
 These are a great opportunity for you to showcase your leadership and initiative to potential employers and graduate programs.

 - Volunteer or work with Education Abroad.
 Positions are available throughout the year.
 Look into the Global Opportunities Abroad Leader program.

 Check in with the Education Abroad office.
 Schedule an appointment with your education abroad advisor so they can update your contact info.
 Use this opportunity to share feedback about your program and overall experience.
 Remember, we’re here for you to help with readjusting back to life at home, too.

 - Complete the Education Abroad Survey.
 Register on Abroad101 and complete our Education Abroad Survey.

 - For OAP and UCEAP students:

 Look for your transcripts.
 Confirm that you’ve received your overseas transcripts or order them if you haven’t.

 Verify credit transfer.
 Make sure your overseas course credit are recorded online.

 Check in with your academic advisor or department.
 Meet with your academic advisor or department about fulfilling your general education or department requirements after you’ve received overseas credit.

-As a UCR Education Abroad alumn, you can order a special sash to wear at graduation to show everyone you had an incredible international experience.
-Order forms will be emailed to returned education abroad students early in the spring quarter and sashes will be ready for graduation in June.
+As a UCR Education Abroad alumni, you can order a special sash to wear at graduation to show everyone you had an incredible international experience.
+Ordering information will be emailed to education abroad students early in the spring quarter.

 Marketing Your Experience

 In addition to featuring any stories and photos you share with us on our site, we will help you speak to your international experience on resumes, Linkedin, and graduate applications.
 We regularly host workshops with the UCR Career Center.